 In EN-DC and MR-DC with 5GC, the MN may provide the UE radio capability ID to the SN.
 For EN-DC, the SN may retrieve the UE Radio Capability information associated to a UE radio capability ID from the MN.
 For MR-DC with 5GC, the SN may retrieve the UE radio capability information associated to a UE radio capability ID from the 5GC.

+For MUSIM operation, when the UE is configured to operate in NR-DC in Network A, the MN may trigger capability coordination towards the SN based on the temporary capability restrictions indicated by the UE.
+For the case that the UE indicates forbidden/affected band combinations, the MN may provide the forbidden/affected band information to the SN.

+Editor’s note: FFS on MN-SN coordination for the case that the UE indicates scell/SCG release and/or temporary maximum MIMO layers for specific serving cells.

+Editor’s note: FFS whether UE can indicate temporary capability restrictions by explicitly indicating a SCG/SCell release via SRB3 for MUSIM purpose.

 END OF CHANGE

 Annex - RAN2 agreements